 Impact of Enrollment Status on Financial Aid

-- A student must be enrolled at least half-time to qualify for federal student loans and other student aid and financial assistance.
+- Student Loans: A student must be enrolled at least half-time to qualify for federal student loans and other student aid and financial assistance.

-- Similar to federal student aid, some state financial aid programs, such as free tuition programs, require students to be enrolled on a full-time basis.
+- Other Financial Aid: Similar to federal student aid, some state financial aid programs, such as free tuition programs, require students to be enrolled on a full-time basis.

 A college student is considered to be enrolled on a full-time basis for student financial aid purposes if they are enrolled for at least 12 credits a semester.